abandon all hope.

 Female, 40-49 Years Old, Any Ethnicity, Any Sexual Orientation

-Female, 19 Years Old, Any Ethnicity (but likely White), Straight
+Female, 19 Years Old, Any Ethnicity, Straight

 Male, 19 Years Old, East Asian, Gay

 Sean is the dry-humored, cocky son of a wealthy film executive and an A-list actress from China.
 In an effort to be different from his parents, he tries to control and quantify everything in his life — reading game theory, studying engineering.
 He is in the process of owning that he is gay when he arrives in the room.
-Sean also plays Isaiah (a wide-eyed freshman) and Daniel (a suave older boyfriend).
+Sean also plays Isaiah (a wide-eyed freshman) and Andrew (a suave older boyfriend).

 Evan is a naive and sheltered (though nonetheless earnest) conservative evangelical Christian insecure about his own masculinity.
 He believes everything there is to know about the world can all be pointed to in the Bible verse by verse at face value.
 As such, he has adopted rigid views on the roles of women and LGBTQ people.
 Evan also plays Jason (a woke do-gooder) and Adam (a dreamy twink).